 Moving machine parts have the potential to cause severe workplace injuries.
-Any machine part, function, or process that may cause injury must be safeguarded.
+Injuries most often occur when workers operate unguarded or inadequately safeguarded machinery.
+Any machine part, function, or process that may cause injury must be safeguarded so that the hazards are eliminated or controlled.

-OSHA Standard 1910.212(a)(1) Types of guarding.
-One or more methods of machine guarding shall be provided to protect the operator and other employees in the machine area from hazards such as those created by point of operation, ingoing nip points, rotating parts, flying chips and sparks.
+OSHA Standard 1910.212(a)(1) One or more methods of machine guarding shall be provided to protect the operator and other employees in the machine area from hazards such as those created by point of operation, ingoing nip points, rotating parts, flying chips and sparks.

 OSHA Standard 1910.212(a)(3)(i) Point of operation is the area on a machine where work is actually performed upon the material being processed.